Testing linearity of spatial interaction functions \`a la Ramsey: Appendix A

 By Assumption \ref{ass:Mhat}, the last term in (\ref{theorem2_1}) is thus $O_p(p^2/n^{3/2})$, given $\Vert d\Vert=O_p(\sqrt{p/n})$ and $\left\Vert\hat{d}\right\Vert=O_p(\sqrt{p/n})$.
 Hence, the second term in (\ref{theorem2_1}) is $o_p(\sqrt{p}/n)$ as long as $p^3/n=o(1)$, concluding the proof. \end{proof}

 \begin{proof}[Proof of Theorem \ref{theorem:nulldist}] By Theorem \ref{theorem:approx}, it suffices to show that

 Under the null hypothesis, the above CLT is for a SAR model with an increasing number of instruments.
-By Remark 3 of \cite{Gupta2018c}, the claim follows by a trivial modification of the arguments in the proof of Theorem 3.3 therein to allow for heteroskedastic innovations (see e.g. \cite{Korolev2019} and the justification of claim (D.3) in \cite{Robinson2008a}). \end{proof}
+By Remark 3 of \cite{Gupta2018c}, the claim follows by a trivial modification of the arguments in the proof of Theorem 3.3 therein to allow for heteroskedastic innovations (see e.g. Lemma A.7 in the Supporting Information of \cite{Korolev2026} and the justification of claim (D.3) in \cite{Robinson2008a}). \end{proof}

 \begin{proof}[Proof of Theorem \ref{theorem:consistency}]

 Let $\gamma=(\alpha_1,\ldots\alpha_p, \lambda, \beta^\prime)^\prime $, partitioned as $\gamma=(\alpha^\prime, \theta^\prime)^\prime$.
 Corresponding to $\tilde{d}= \partial \mathcal{Q}/\partial \gamma$ defined in (\ref{d}) under $\mathcal{H}_{0A}$, we now define the unconstrained gradient vector, $(p+k+1)\times 1$, $\tilde{d}_{U}$ as